 My second discovery, made today beneath the totara tree, must have been built — if that’s the right word for something so slight — after Saturday’s storm: there’s no way it could have survived nature’s thrashing.
 Initially it wasn’t recognisable as a nest of any kind; I thought it a wind-driven ball of fluff until, on picking it up and turning it over, I found its cup-shaped hollow.

-A bird’s nest masquerading as a ball of fluff,
+A bird’s nest masquerading as a ball of fluff, and coming apart already. |

 The main fabric is from inside a moth-plant (Araujia sericifera) pod — the silky white stuff that bears black seeds along the lightest breeze.
 The bird that selected it has carefully dispensed with the seeds themselves.